davidmreed/nonskating.club/content/guides/head-nso.md

 1. Officials will ensure that a skater understands they are being penalized and has an opportunity to react before assessing a second penalty.
 1. In the penalty box, officials will give loud verbal cues and perform the standard visual cues in the skater's peripheral vision.

 I strongly discourage touch-based cueing in the penalty box.
 I advise captains that we make this available only if there is no other way to accommodate a skater's needs, because many officials prefer not to use touch-based cueing.
 I may need to re-arrange my staffing to make that accommodation available.
 If touch is the only way to accommodate a skater, they are asked to place one hand, palm up, behind them to be tapped with a pencil or clipboard.
-Note that in JRDA play, touch-based cueing should **never** be performed unless explicitly requested by the coach or the skater.
+Note that in JRDA play, touch-based cueing should **never** be performed unless explicitly requested by the coach or the skater ([JRDA Officiating Procedures](https://www.juniorrollerderby.org/officiating-procedures) 8.2).

 Accommodating practices do vary by region, and historical practices persist by inertia.
 Always focus on the needs of the skaters and of the officiating crew.